sparkflows/sparkflows-docs/docs/faq/installation.rst

 How can I load the sample projects?
 ===========

-Fire Insights comes with 28+ Projects and 200+ examples out of the box.
+Sparkflows comes with 28+ Projects and 200+ examples out of the box.

 As an admin, you can load all the sample projects or selected ones.